ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 # 16. Run node_module vulnerability checks
 RUN npm audit

-# 17. Run unit tests
+# 17. Run unit tests in CI
-RUN npm test
+RUN CI=true npm test --env=jsdom

-# 18. Extend the test stage to create a new stage named build-stage
+# 18. Extend the test stage and create a new stage named build-stage
 FROM test as build-stage

 # 19. Build the production static assets
 RUN npm run build

+# 20. Install aquasecurity's trivy for robust image scanning
+FROM aquasec/trivy:0.4.3 as trivy

+# 21. Scan the nginx alpine image before production use
+RUN trivy nginx:1.17-alpine && \
+    echo "No image vulnerabilities" > result

-# 20. Extend the Nginx image to create a new stage named prod
+# 22. Extend the nginx apline image and create a new stage named prod
-FROM nginx:1.15-alpine as prod
+FROM nginx:1.17-alpine as prod

-# 21. Copy only the files we want from the build stage into the prod stage
+# 23. Copy only the files we want from the build stage into the prod stage
+COPY --from=trivy result secure
 COPY --from=build-stage /client/app/build /usr/share/nginx/html

-# 22. Copy non-root user nginx configuration
+# 24. Copy non-root user nginx configuration
 # https://hub.docker.com/_/nginx
 COPY --from=build-stage /client/app/nginx /etc/nginx/

-# 23. Provide meta data about the port the container must expose
+# 25. Provide meta data about the port the container must expose
 EXPOSE 80

-# 24. Define how Docker should test the container to check that it is still working
+# 26. Define how Docker should test the container to check that it is still working
 HEALTHCHECK CMD [ "wget", "-q", "0.0.0.0:80" ]
 ```